qhull/qhull/README.txt

   - Click OK
   - Select 'Modify shortcut that started this window', then OK

-  If you use qhull a lot, install MSYS (www.mingw.org),
+  If you use qhull a lot, install MSYS (www.mingw.org/wiki/msys),
     Road Bash (www.qhull.org/bash), or Cygwin (www.cygwin.com).

 -----------------
 Installing Qhull on Unix with gcc

   To build Qhull, static libraries, shared library, and C++ interface
-  - Extract Qhull from qhull...tgz or qhull...zip
+  - Download and extract Qhull (either gitorious or the .tgz or .zip file)
   - make
   - export LD_LIBRARY_PATH=$PWD/lib:$LD_LIBRARY_PATH